Alonso94/Tiago_project/README.md

     ```

 ### MacOS:
+(Gazebo Does not work on Mac)

-Follow the instructions Follow the instructions to [install docker](https://docs.docker.com/desktop/install/mac-install/)
+Follow the instructions to [install docker](https://docs.docker.com/desktop/install/mac-install/)

 Setup X server for X11 forwarding, follow the instructions in [this gist](https://gist.github.com/sorny/969fe55d85c9b0035b0109a31cbcb088)